MasegoM94/ecommerce-sql-portfolio/sql/final_project/case_studies.md

 **Insights**

 * Clickthrough rate climbed **0.71 → 0.86** (steady improvement).
-* Products-to-order conversion stabilized around 14 % in the last 6 months — a baseline for future optimization.
+* Products-to-order conversion stabilised around 14 % in the last 6 months — a baseline for future optimisation.

 ---

-## 7️⃣ Cross-Selling Analysis
+## 7. Cross-Selling Analysis

 **Business Question**

 After adding a 4th product as a primary item (Dec 2014), how do cross-sales perform between products?

 **Approach**